Import & Treatment Process

-There are four state licensed water operators employed by the department, maintaining the water system.
+There are two state licensed water operators employed by the department, maintaining the water system.
 The operators perform several sample tests to ensure the water is consistently above the state’s standards for potable water, including:

 - 2 daily chlorine samples, taken from 2 different sites.

 - A monthly bacteria (coliform) test, with 5 samples drawn from different sites.